-[4] [Reserved.]The use of general advertising and written, recorded or electronic communications to transmit information from lawyer to the public, rather than direct inperson, live telephone or real-time electronic contact, will help to assure that the information flows cleanly as well as freely.
+These forms of communications and solicitations make it possible for the public to be person, live telephone or real-time electronic contact, will help to assure that the information flows cleanly as well as freely.
 The contents of advertisements and communications permitted under Rule 7.2 can be permanently recorded so that they cannot be disputed and may be shared with others who know the lawyer.
-This potential for informal review is itself likely to help guard against statements and claims that might constitute false and misleading

-1 communications, in violation of Rule 7.1.
+This potential for informal review is itself likely to help guard against statements and claims that might constitute false and misleading communications, in violation of Rule 7.1.
 The contents of direct in-person, live telephone or real-time electronic contact can be disputed and may not be subject to third-party scrutiny.
 Consequently, they are much more likely to approach (and occasionally cross) the dividing line between accurate representations and those that are false and misleading.